jguadagno/jguadagno.github.io/_pages/about-joseph-guadagno.md

 permalink: /about-joseph-guadagno/
 classes: wide
 ---
 I have been in software development for about 20 years or so.
 I started out with a small book on QuickBASIC, then moved the Visual Basic for DOS, then Visual Basic for Windows, then Visual Basic .NET and eventually Visual C#.
 I am a Team Leader at Quicken Loans.
-I am a public speaker and present internationally on a lot of technology topics, a list of them are available at [http://www.josephguadagno.net/presentations/](http://www.josephguadagno.net/presentations/).
-I have been recognized as a [Microsoft MVP](http://jjg.me/MVPLink) in .NET (since 2009) and a Friends of Red Gate [program](http://www.red-gate.com/community/friends-of-rg) (since 2015).
+I am a public speaker and present internationally on a lot of technology topics, a list of them are available at [Presentations]({% link _pages/presentations.md %}).
+I have been recognized as a [Microsoft MVP](http://jjg.me/MVPLink) in .NET (since 2009) and a Friends of Red Gate [program](http://www.red-gate.com/community/friends-of-rg) (from 2015 to 2018).

 ### Some of my notable achievements